microsoft/pxt-arcade/docs/courses/csintro3/structure/logic.md

 ### ~hint

 Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/structure/logic-problems) for this section to review the material and practice the concepts introduced in this section.

 ### ~

-### ~hint

-Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/intro/operators-problems) for this section to review the material and practice the concepts introduced in this section.

-### ~